-We specifically refer to Total Rewards so as to include statutory benefits, supplemental perks (in the locations we are able to offer this) and our global benefits and perks including working in a remote-first organization.
+We specifically refer to Total Rewards so as to include statutory benefits, supplemental perks (in the locations we are able to offer this) and our global benefits and perks including working in a flexible remote-first organization.

 Although Remote aims to be transparent about compensation benchmarking, we might not be able to do so publicly, considering we are paying for compensation data and our Vendor agreement may not allow this.

 Remote currently does not offer global.
 Director levels and above are benchmarked at min.
 80% of a Global US rate.
 For the rest of our population, we are using several factors when we make a compensation decision at hiring or during an increase/review process.

 <aside> 💡 Interested to learn more about Kamsa as our compensation source, the size of their database and processes used to prepare benchmarking? 🤔